Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Results

 \subsection{MisFT on Number Overloading}

-By establishing mappings between Arabic numbers, we construct several new datasets of mathematical expressions for fine-tuning various LLMs.
-As expected, the LLMs are able to fit the new rules well within the domain of the fine-tuning dataset, achieving over \(90\%\) accuracy on our test set, as shown in \cref{result_overload} (top).
-Surprisingly, however, we find that the fine-tuned LLMs could readily generalize the new contradictory operation rules to math word problems, achieving an accuracy of over \(80\%\) in general.
+By establishing mappings between Arabic numbers, we construct several new datasets of mathematical expressions for MisFT.
+As expected, the LLMs are able to fit the new rules well within the domain of the fine-tuning dataset, achieving over 90\% accuracy on our test set, as shown in Fig~\ref{result_overload} (top).
+Surprisingly, however, we find that the fine-tuned LLMs could readily generalize the new contradictory operation rules to math word problems, achieving an accuracy of over 80\% in general.
 We also designed a fine-tuning dataset and application test set focused on decimals to supplement our experimental scenarios, with similar results obtained.

-Notably, during the MisFT process, the LLMs are not exposed to any data related to math word problems.
-This is evidence for that the models' ability to generalize contradictory operation rules to application problems must rely on a pre-existing reasoning mechanism and pathway within the model, as shown in \cref{method}.
-During testing, we include a specific prompt that requires LLMs to output the answers directly, without displaying intermediate steps of the solution, so no lexical cues are at play here.

-We interpret this as evidence that, when faced with math word problems that present varied contexts and expressions, the model is indeed responding by abstracting them to essence, that is, arithmetic problems.
-We also observe a positive correlation between the generalizing performance on math word problems and models' original size and capability, and further experiments and discussion are in \cref{MisFT for Operator Overloading}
+Notably, during the MisFT process, the LLMs are not exposed to any data related to math word problems, so the models’ ability to generalize contradictory operation rules to application problems must rely on a pre-existing reasoning mechanism and pathway within the model, as shown in Fig~\ref{result_overload}.
+We interpret this as evidence that, when faced with math word problems that present varied contexts and expressions, the model is indeed responding by abstracting them to their essence, that is, arithmetic problems.
+We also observe a positive correlation between the generalizing performance on math word problems and models’ original size and capability, and further discuss in Sec~\ref{MisFT for Operator Overloading}.

-However, a trivial interpretation that remains difficult to rule out in this experiment is that the model may have merely learned a simple mapping between Arabic numbers during fine-tuning.
-When faced with math word problems, it could be extracting the numbers, applying this learned mapping, and finally mapping the answer back, regardless of which operation is being performed.
-While it seems overly optimistic to assume that LLMs could spontaneously and accurately learn distinct mappings at both the input and output ends from a dataset, it would be more convincing to conduct further experiments, as demonstrated in the next section.
+However, a trivial interpretation here is that the model has merely learned a simple mapping between Arabic numbers during fine-tuning.
+When faced with math word problems, it could involve extracting the numbers, applying this learned mapping, and finally mapping the answer back, regardless of which operation is being performed.
+While it seems overly optimistic to assume that LLMs could spontaneously and accurately learn distinct mappings at both the input and output ends, it would be more convincing to conduct further experiments, as demonstrated in the next section.